jhvreddy/Imp-Concepts/Linux Concepts.md

 ```
 sudo systemctl enable httpd
 ```
 We have added a new python flask based service called app.
-In which systemd unit file is this service configured? /usr/lib/systemd/system/app.service
+In which systemd unit file is this service configured? **/usr/lib/systemd/system/app.service**

+DNS is used to **resolve the IP of Domain name**

+On a Linux based system, which of the following file can be used to point domains/hostnames to IPs locally? **cat /etc/hosts**

+On a Linux based system, which of the following file contains information about dns server i.e nameserver? **cat /etc/resolv.conf**

 Download target file to host01, target file name : dummy.pdf target file URL: https://www.w3.org/WAI/ER/tests/xhtml/testfiles/resources/pdf/dummy.pdf